IRS Tax Information for Charities & Other Non-Profits

 The Tennessee Secretary of State: Division of Charitable Solicitations and Gaming

 This website has a wealth of information and forms of interest to nonprofits.
 Visit the Charitable Organization FAQs for an overview of registration requirements, fees, and application guidelines.
 The Division will allow you to apply online or access printable forms through the Charitable Organizations Forms page.
 Many forms and online services are also accessible on the Nonprofit Corporations page.

 Office of the Attorney General for the State of Tennessee

 The Attorney General’s website gives detailed legal information regarding nonprofits in Tennessee.
-In collaboration with the Secretary of State’s office, they have created a Guidebook for Tennessee Nonprofits, which can be accessed by clicking our link or visiting the Reviewing Nonprofits and Charitable Trusts/Gifts page.
-This page also provides links to instructions and forms for filing nonprofit affidavits, dissolutions, mergers, and sales.
+In collaboration with the Secretary of State’s office, they have created a Guidebook for Tennessee Nonprofits.
+The AG’s page also provides links to instructions and forms for filing nonprofit affidavits, dissolutions, mergers, and sales.